cal-data-eng/fa23/resources.md

 There has been exactly one final exam for this course so far, and it was a compressed version due to the UAW 2865 ASE strike in Fall 2022.
 It will be shared closer to the end of the semester.

+**(updated 12/1/23)** Final Reference Sheet: [PDF](/resources/assets/exams/fa23/fa23_final_reference_sheet.pdf) Note that this is newly created as of Fall 2023 and will be provided with the paper exam; you should not need to print your own copy.
+Topics that are not on this reference sheet are still in scope for the final exam.
+Please post to Ed if you find typos.
+Thanks!

 The best way to get a sense for what is needed for our written exam is to attend discussion throughout the semester and work on discussion handouts.

 ## Wellness Resources